 The Bicycle Patrol Unit was started at Drew to further these philosophies.
 Each officer involved in the Bicycle Patrol Unit takes part voluntarily, and must undergo a rigorous 40-hour training program provided by New Jersey Police Academies or an equivalent course provided by Brookdale Community College Police Department.

-Certified Police Bicycle Patrol Officers:
+Current Police Bicycle Patrol Officers:

 If you see an officer on a bicycle, feel free to stop and say hi!